Akhilan-J/Sudoku-solver/README.md

 remove_elements(bo, attempts): Function to remove a specified number of elements from the filled board to create a puzzle.

-generate_sudoku(): Function to generate a new Sudoku puzzle.
+generate_sudoku(): Function to generate a new Sudoku puzzle

+Run the Sudoku_game to Play the game Have FUN!!!!!